A vay kwa?

 outsider's view of Sukur soon convinced us to hire him full time.
 John

-is also a marvellous story teller.
+was also a marvellous story teller.
 We would have liked to have hired a

 woman assistant but found no one available with the requisite command